vnKhanhsDev/library-management-backend/README.md

 # Library Management System API

-A RESTful API for managing a library system, built with Spring Boot, Spring Data JPA, and MySQL.
+A backend RESTful API system that allows librarians to manage books, borrowers, and borrowing records.

 ## Technologies Used